 For more information about flood zone determinations and flood insurance please contact the Building Inspection Division of the Planning and Development Department.

-Warmer weather not only signals pollen and spring flowers - but soon the mosquitos will be in full bloom too!
-Because of the historic rainfall and high ground water tables, many of our drainage ditches and protected wetlands have water in them.
+Warmer weather signals pollen and spring flowers as well as swarms of mosquitoes!
+Because of our wet climate and high ground water tables, many of our drainage ditches and protected wetlands have water in them.
 However, these systems are generally not the source of mosquitoes that carry diseases.

 Local Mosquito Control